130th Engineer Brigade welcomes new commander, CSM

 |Downloads:

-This work, 130th Engineer Brigade welcomes new commander, CSM [Image 12 of 12], by SFC Joshua Brandenburg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 130th Engineer Brigade welcomes new commander, CSM, by SGM Nathan Hoskins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT